Oofles/ad-attack-defend-workshop/2_enumeration/1_common_enumeration/README.md

 We will begin with a common enumeration tool included on most DCs called `nltest`.
 This tool provides basic information concerning domain trusts and DC names.

-At this point you should still be RDP'd to TWORIVERS from Lighteater (your attack machine).
+At this point you should still be RDP'd to TWORIVERS from LIGHTEATER (your attack machine).
 On TWORIVERS, do the following:

 1. Use RunAs to run a PowerShell prompt as `WHEEL\Administrator`: